Close ×

 photo of TVT rider holding a chalk board saying I am Driven to be part of my community

-Stagecoach offers transportation for people for whom regular bus service does not work.
+Tri-Valley Transit offers transportation for people for whom regular bus service does not work.
 If you are aged 60+, have a disability, or are eligible for Medicaid, you may be eligible for FREE rides.
 Depending on eligibility, services can include rides to meal-sites and medical, social, or employment-related appointments.
 Volunteer Drivers have undergone background checks and vehicles are inspected to meet safety and comfort standards.
 Read More…

 Learn More